semaphoreci/docs/docs/ci-cd-environment/choosing-between-a-vm-and-docker-based-environment.md

 - [Can I use Docker images in Virtual Machines?](#can-i-use-docker-images-in-virtual-machines)
 - [Can I build Docker-in-Docker?](#can-i-build-docker-in-docker)

-## Virtual Machine based environments
+## Virtual Machine-based environments

-Virtual machines are maintained by engineers at Semaphore.
-Every two weeks, a new release of the platform is released bundled with the latest software packages.
+Semaphore's virtual machines are maintained by our engineers.
+Every two weeks, a new release of the platform is released, bundled with the latest software packages.

-To use a virtual machine based environment for your jobs, use the following type of agent definition in your pipeline YAML file.
+To use a virtual machine-based environment for your jobs, use the following type of agent definition in your pipeline YAML file.

-**Linux based virtual machines**
+**Linux-based virtual machines**

 ``` yaml
 agent: